Miami Northwestern Senior High School

-History
+Miami Northwestern Senior High School is a public four-year high school located in Miami, Florida, United States.
+The school has struggled with test scores.
+It has had successful football and track programs, and numerous alumni have become professional athletes.
+The student body is predominantly African American.
+The school has a performing arts and visual arts program.
+The athletic teams are known as the Bulls, and the school colors are blue, gold, and white.
+NFL player Teddy Bridgewater has stayed heavily involved with the school’s athletic programs, serving as its football coach in the 2024 season.

 Academics

 Northwestern has long been known for its academic challenges; however, the school has shown an unprecedented turn-around over the last several years.
 Since the implementation of the Florida School Accountability Report, Northwestern had received a "D" or "F" for the 12 consecutive years between 1998 and 2010, with four "F" grades in the 2001–02, 2002–03, 2006–07, and 2008–09 school years.
 During that time, Miami Northwestern was labeled one of the 163 "dropout factories" in the state of Florida by a Johns Hopkins University study of retention rates of students from their freshman to senior years.
 Using data from the 2004, 2005, and 2006 school years, the study found that 59% of entering freshman had dropped out or transferred before their senior year.
 Only 41% of the entering class had progressed to earn diplomas.
 As of the 2010–11 school year, the graduation rate had doubled to 81%.

 In 2010–11, Miami Northwestern received a "B" on the School Accountability Report, the highest grade ever received by an inner-city school in Miami-Dade County.
 This improvement has been attributed in part to a major overhaul in school staff, and to an increased focus on college readiness and college-level courses.
 To further these efforts, Florida International University has partnered with Northwestern to help foster a successful community school.
 The initiative, funded by $1 million from JPMorgan Chase, will focus on increased dual-enrollment offerings, financial literacy, service learning, and the construction of an aquaponics laboratory at the school.

-In 2015 Miami Northwestern finally received an "A" rating from the State of Florida.
+In 2015 Miami Northwestern finally received an "A" rating from the state of Florida.

 Demographics

-Miami Northwestern is 90% Black, 9% Hispanic, and 1% White.
+In 2022, Miami Northwestern had a demographic breakdown of 90% Black, 9% Hispanic, and 1% White.